 All members of the Visiting Committee usually arrive the evening prior to the first day of the audit.
 On the evening of arrival, the Visiting Committee chairperson convenes an organizational meeting during which team members establish a preliminary audit schedule and determine audit assignments.
 This involves dividing sections of the accreditation manual among team members.
-The Performance Based Standards & Expected Practices Accreditation Department recommends that the Accreditation Manager join the organizational meeting as an introduction to what the agency can expect.
-During the meeting, the Accreditation Manager briefs the team on the agency's expectations, reviews any recent events that may affect the outcome of the audit, and answers questions regarding the materials received.
+The Performance-Based Standards and Expected Practices Accreditation Department recommends that the visiting Committee and administrative facility staff as well as the Accreditation Manager meet prior to the audit as an introduction to what the agency can expect.
+During the meeting agency staff brief the team on the agency's expectations, reviews any recent events that may affect the outcome of the audit, and answers questions regarding the materials received.